Sjofartsdirektoratet/docs/content/get-started/_index.md

 ### Token

 The output from jwt-grant-generator contains the access token retrieved from Maskinporten.
-Thisi can then be used when acessing the API
+This can then be used when acessing the API